shreyasmisra/Robust-VGTR/README.md

-# Visual Grounding with Transformers
+# Robust Visual Grounding with Transformers

+## Early Attention Branch

+This branch contains the proposed Early Dot Attention and Early Co-Attention mechanisms.
+The code for these is in work/model/backbone/early_attention.py file.
+This project is forked from the Visual Grounding with Transformers paper and more informationis provided below.

 ##  Overview